OCA/mis-builder-contrib/mis_builder_analytic/readme/USAGE.rst

    *Source* and select *MIS Account Analytic Line* on the field *Move lines source*,
 #.
 Complete the rest of the report fields and click on Preview button.
 #.
-Yow will se the report based on Account Analytic Lines.
+Yow will see the report based on Account Analytic Lines.